Building Energy Monitoring System for Businesses

-The building performance gap
+Energy monitoring and the building performance gap

 In 2013 the directors of Building Research Establishment (“BRE”) approached HeatingSave asking them to create a wireless Building Performance Monitor based on the HeatingSave Building Management System (BMS).
 They said HeatingSave was the ‘best in its class’ and they needed a BRE Monitoring System.
-Working closely with BRE, HeatingSave developed a low cost, plug & play monitoring system producing minute-by-minute data.
+Working closely with BRE, HeatingSave developed a low cost, plug & play energy monitoring system producing minute-by-minute data.
 This was able to determine the heat-loss coefficient of not only a building but individual rooms within a building.

 The BRE Monitoring System was incorporated into the HeatingSave BMS system in 2016 to create the worlds 1st Building Energy Monitoring And Management system (“BEMAM”).